-Subject: Transmittal of Fiscal Year (FY) 2021 Income Limits for the Public Housing and Section 8 Programs
+Transmittal of Fiscal Year (FY) 2022 Income Limits for the Public Housing and Section 8 Programs

-This notice transmits income limits used to define the terms "very low-income", "low-income" and "extremely low-income" in accordance with Section 3(b)(2) of the United States Housing Act of 1937, as amended.
-These income limits are listed by dollar amount and family size, and they are effective on the later of April 1, 2021 or the date issued.
+This notice transmits income limits used to define the terms "very low-income", "lowincome" and "extremely low-income" in accordance with Section 3(b)(2) of the United States Housing Act of 1937, as amended.
+These income limits are listed by dollar amount and family size, and they are effective on the later of April 1, 2022 or the date issued.

-Since FY 2010 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2021.
-HUD has maintained these limits to increases and decreases in income limits for FY 2021.
-The national median family income for the United States for FY 2021 is \$79,900, an increase of almost two percent over the national median family income of \$78,500 in FY 2020.
-Twice this change is 3.6 percent which is less than five percent, so for FY 2021 income limits the cap is five percent.
+Since FY 20101 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
+HUD has maintained these limits to increases and decreases in income limits for FY 2022.
+For 2022, HUD is using the change in the national median family income as measured by the American Community Survey (ACS) from 2018 to 2019.
+The 2019 estimates of median family income from the ACS serve as the basis for FY 2022 income limits.
+Twice this change is approximately 11.89 percent, which is greater than five percent, so for FY 2022, the income limits "cap" is 11.89 percent.

-HUD section 8 Income Limits begin with the calculation of median family incomes for each area.
+HUD Section 8 Income Limits begin with the calculation of median family incomes for each area.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing medians, which means that median family incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-For FY 2021, the geographic definitions incorporate all changes published by the Office of Management and Budget through the April 10, 2018 bulletin.
-A new metropolitan area was formed in 2018, Twin Falls, ID MSA, which means that the two nonmetropolitan counties in this MSA (Jerome County and Twin Falls County) are now metropolitan counties and identified by HUD as HUD Metro FMR Areas (HMFAs).
-HUD Section 8 Income Limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.
+For FY 2022, the geographic definitions incorporate all changes published by the Office of Management and Budget (OMB) through the September 14, 2018 bulletin.2 HUD first implemented these changes through the calculation and publication FY 2022 Fair Market Rents, issued August 6, 2021.
+See Section III of the Federal Register notice for a discussion of changes to metropolitan area definitions.

-&lt;sup>1 Prior to FY 2010, HUD maintained a "hold harmless" policy, whereby Section 8 income limits for certain areas were held at previously published levels when reductions would otherwise have resulted from changes in housing cost, median income, or income limit methodologies, or changes in metropolitan area definitions.
+1 Prior to FY 2010, HUD maintained a "hold harmless" policy, whereby Section 8 income limits for certain areas were held at previously published levels when reductions would otherwise have resulted from changes in housing cost, median income, or income limit methodologies, or changes in metropolitan area definitions.